Tianhe core module: Structure

-Wang Wenbao, director of the human spaceflight agency China Manned Space Engineering Office (CMSEO), said China has established "a good working relationship" with space agencies in Russia, France, Germany and other countries.
+Wang Wenbao, director of the human spaceflight agency China Manned Space Agency (CMSA), said China has established "a good working relationship" with space agencies in Russia, France, Germany and other countries.

 The forward docking hub allows the core module to be docked with four other space station visiting spacecraft, including two experimental modules, Wentian module and Mengtian module, a cargo ship Tianzhou spacecraft, and a Shenzhou spacecraft.
 The axial (forward-facing) and nadir (Earth-facing) port of the module will be fitted with rendezvous equipment.
 A mechanical arm similar to the Russian Lyappa arm used on the Mir space station will be fitted to each of the future experiment modules.
 The axial port on the docking hub will be the primary docking port.
 When new modules arrive, they will first dock here, then the mechanical arm will attach and move the module to a radial port.
 Crew and supply ships from the Jiuquan Satellite Launch Center will dock to either of the axial ports of the module, as well as the nadir port.
 The zenith (space facing) port has been modified to act as the station’s extravehicular activity (EVA) hatch, as the spherical docking hub is also the EVA airlock.

 The first generation space stations such as Salyut 1 and NASA's Skylab stations were not designed for re-supply, while Salyut 6, Salyut 7 and Mir had more than one docking port and were designed to be resupplied routinely during crewed operation.
 The TCM as a modular station can allow the mission to be changed over time, and new modules can be added or removed from the existing structure, allowing greater flexibility.
 It is designed for replenishment of consumables and has a service life of at least 10 years.

 The length of the module is 16.6 m.
 It is cylindrical with a maximum diameter of 4.2 m and an on-orbit mass of 22500 kg.